terrylinooo/cache-master/README.txt

 == Features ==

 * Extremely light-weight and high-performace.
-* Support up to 8 cache drivers such as Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL and SQLite.
+* Support up to 10 cache drivers such as File, Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL, SQLite and MongoDB.
 * Detailed cache statistics, easy to manage.
+* Support to WooCommerce plugin.
-* Benchmark information in the footer area or a widget.
+* Display benchmark information in the footer area or a widget.

 Notice: